jackcat13/RTGE/README.md

 You need to first define an entity to represent the sprite to print.
 Then, the `print_sprites` method is responsible to print the entities at the proper places.

-Note : To use the other features, plase take a look at the documentation (in progress) and to [examples](https://github.com/jackcat13/RTGE_examples).
+Note : To use the other features, plase take a look at the [documentation](https://docs.rs/rtge/latest/rtge/) and to [examples](https://github.com/jackcat13/RTGE_examples).